|

 Video Tutorial

-If you need help please watch the video tutorial on my YouTube channel here.
+If you need help, please watch the video tutorial on my YouTube channel here.

 Gauge – 12 sts and 16 rows to 4×4 inches measured in stocking stitch.

-Size – Small, medium, and large.
+Three different sizes – Small, medium, and large.

 The first set of figures shown applies to the small size, then the medium, and finally the large.